It has officially begun

 the method i used this time was after filling the jars with tomatoes, put the lids and rings on - DO NOT heat the lids up in a shallow pan of simmering water. turn your oven on to 200 degrees F & set the timer for 1 hour.

-put your jars in directly on the racks (although i did use a cookie sheet for my 1st set - habit for not making messes in the oven but you don't need it). shut the door & let the oven climb to temp & wait for the timer to go off. seriously, that's it!
+put your jars in directly on the racks (although i did use a cookie sheet for my 1st set - habit for not making messes in the oven but you don't need it). shut the door & let the oven climb to temp & wait for the timer to go off. seriously, that's it!it's a bit weird because i'm used to the water bath for sealing them, but it makes sense: the gradual rise in temp does the same thing by softening the glue on the lids & sealing them down. the only difference was after removing them, i didn't hear that gratifying "pop" when the seals took, but i did see the lids go down when i came back to check on them. i tested the seals by waiting 24 hours & removing the rings & lifting the jars by the lids - none of them gave way which means the seals took!

 i won't pretend the oven method is easier/better, especially since i haven't eaten any yet. this winter will tell me that. but it is a nice trade-off if you don't have a pot tall enough to process Quart jars in. the water bath method is faster, usually on requiring 5-10 minutes of processing, but the oven eliminates that big pot of boiling water & having to lift filled jars out of it - something that always makes me nervous as the Most Clumsy Person in the World.